ParallelMaths/parallel/pages/7-24-a-matter-factorial.md

 ---

 The numbers are 4, 9 and 25.
 So the sum is 38.
 These numbers are the squares of prime numbers.
+If a number only has one factor other than one and itself then it must be a repeated factor (as all factors come in pairs)... so the number must be square.
 :::